hdzhong/Quizlet-But-Worse/README.md

 - As a user, I want to be able to visually see all my sets and flashcards
 - As a user, I want to be able to load and save the state of the application

+### Phase 4: Task 3
+- I had to drop a lot of functionality when migrating from a console based UI to my graphical UI.
+- I hope to add back in some functionality such as the matching game and a more robust search function
+- I hope to refactor the toolbar menu of my flashcard UI as a separate panel
+- I hope to make my application more robust by addition my exceptions, try/catch clauses, and assertions

 ### Phase 4: Task 2
 **Sample log:**